kisawebkaist/kisaweb/docs/index.md

 ## Commands

 These are the  basic commands for your use.
+Run these in the same directory as the `mkdocs.yml` file.

 * `mkdocs serve` - Start the live-reloading docs server.
     - This is for previewing changes while working.